yig/GMU-CS425/README.md

 ```
 to download the headers and add `sokol` to your `target_link_libraries()` to access the header.

-See [Game Programming Patterns](https://gameprogrammingpatterns.com/game-loop.html) or [Fix Your Timestep](https://gafferongames.com/post/fix_your_timestep/) for more advanced approaches to managing time steps in loops.
+See [Game Programming Patterns](https://gameprogrammingpatterns.com/game-loop.html) or [Fix Your Timestep](https://gafferongames.com/post/fix_your_timestep/) or [How to make your game run at 60fps](https://medium.com/@tglaiel/how-to-make-your-game-run-at-60fps-24c61210fe75) for more advanced approaches to managing time steps in loops.

 **N.B.** Some Windows users have found that `std::this_thread::sleep_for()` sleeps too long.
 To increase the resolution, the following might work.
 In your engine's startup method:
 ```c++